hbenl/vscode-jasmine-test-adapter/README.md

 * Adds Gutter decorations to your test files showing the tests' state
 * Shows a failed test's log when the test is selected in the explorer
 * Lets you choose test suites or individual tests in the explorer that should be run automatically after each file change
+* Forwards the console output from Jasmine to a VS Code output channel

 ## Getting started
 * Install the extension